 That’s what…it was to be an American in the 1980’s.

-Contrary to what the perpetual online grievance industry would have low-information voters believe, Obama accepted ~100,000 fewer refugees than Reagan.
+Contrary to GRU propaganda targeted at low-information voters, Obama accepted ~100,000 fewer refugees than Reagan.

 |Total||~557,473 (high est.)|

-It was only after Team Cruz’s cynical attacks (cynical, in that– like Reagan and Trump– Cruz would’ve let them in too) that Trump was forced to adopt the anti-American position he holds today.
+It was only after Ted Cruz’s cynical attacks (cynical, in that– like Reagan and Trump– Cruz would’ve let them in too) that Trump was forced to adopt the anti-American position he holds today.